Frequently Asked Questions

 No. The MPS program operates under a cohort model.
 All students begin together in the fall and take the same classes together, in the same sequence.

 While you are permitted to enroll in courses outside of the MPS program, our schedule is rigorous and fills most of our students’ available time.
-Should you choose to take outside courses, additional tuition and fees will apply.
+Should you choose to take outside courses, additional tuition and fees will apply and you must enroll through Open University.
+MPS DPT students are an exception to the Open University requirement of non-matriculants.

 MPS courses are not available to students outside of the MPS program.